wilsonramosnanalista/engine_document_pdf/README.md

 ### Prerequisites

-You need to have **Python** installed on your system.
+1. You need to have **Python** installed on your system.
+2. You must open the game_demo.pdf in **Google Chrome or Opera** browser.

 ### Step 1: Install Python and Verify Setup

 1.  **Download and install Python for Windows:**

       * Go to the official Python website.
-      * **Crucially, during installation, make sure to check the box that says "Add Python to PATH" or "Add python.exe to PATH".**
+      * Crucially, during installation, make sure to check the box that says **"Add Python to PATH" or "Add python.exe to PATH".**

 2.  **Verify the installation:**